 If the client answers “Yes, they would renew today”, that’s wonderful and keep it up.
 You can even ask them, “What was most valuable for you in this meeting?
 What would you like to see more of in the future?”
 After the meeting, reflect on what is working and how you can build on what you have done to keep delighting the client in the future.
 What worked well with this client that you should do with other clients?

 If the client answers “No” (which will happen in some meetings ? especially at critical points in a project), you now have the opportunity to ask clarifying questions, to drill-down for more details and learn more about where the value leaks are for your customer.
 You can come back next time to share what you did with their negative feedback and work with your client to improve going forward.
 Feedback, while it may hurt in the short-term, is a gift that allows you to delight customers over the long-term.

 TRACK THE VALUE YOU ADD & CUSTOMER HEALTH

 The next thing you should do is to go through and track the answer (“Yes” or “No”) given in every single meeting.
 You can even combine this information with other customer usage and health data, to come up with a more comprehensive customer health score that includes accurate data about your customers’ intent to renew.

 Start to look at trends in client responses.
 If you get more than 3 “No’s” in a row, this is an early indication that you have a problem and need to take action to address it.
 If you have five or more “No’s” in a row, it’s time to escalate things internally so that your executives can take action to save the account before it is too late!

 Want to learn more about how you can deliver amazing customer success services that delight clients and accelerate value creation?
-Check out the Success Program and get started today!
+Check out Success Chain and get started today!